 The dog even plays into the action and the dialogue of the scene, especially when Aunt Marge mentions that “...if there is something wrong with the bitch, there will be something wrong the pup.”

-Check out how the following shot list demonstrates how Alfonso Cuarón introduces the dog motif in this scene:
+We brought the scene into StudioBinder's storyboard software so we can see how Alfonso Cuarón introduces the dog motif in this scene:

-The motif may have started with this scene, but it definitely didn’t end here.
+The dog motif may have started with this scene, but it definitely didn’t end there.
 Right after Aunt Marge is ‘blown up’ — this scene happens.

 Each instance gives the motif new meaning.